Value Alignment Equilibrium in Multiagent Systems: Results

 For the first possibility, $\alpha$ will always need to follow \textit{mostly defect} to ensure that her alignment with respect to personal gain is maximised, regardless of $\beta$'s probability of cooperation.
 Then, in order to attain maximum alignment with respect to equality, $\beta$ will settle on constant defection.
-Hence, the alignment equilibrium when $\alpha$ prioritizes personal gain and $\beta$ prioritizes equality is the same as when both prioritized personal gain.
-Yet again, these strategies do not lead to the Pareto optimal alignment, since both agents could improve the alignment with respect to their prioritized values by having $\alpha$ follow \textit{tit-for-tat} and $\beta$ increase her probability of cooperation.
+Hence, the alignment equilibrium when $\alpha$ prioritises personal gain and $\beta$ prioritises equality is the same as when both prioritised personal gain.
+Yet again, these strategies do not lead to a Pareto optimal alignment, since both agents could improve the alignment with respect to their prioritised values by having $\alpha$ follow \textit{tit-for-tat} and $\beta$ increase her probability of cooperation.

-For the second possibility, $\alpha$ will follow {\em tit-for-tat}, since this strategy dominates all others when it comes to equality, regardless of the cooperation probability of $\beta$.
+For the second possibility, $\alpha$ will follow {\em tit-for-tat}, since this strategy dominates the two others when it comes to equality, regardless of the cooperation probability of $\beta$.
 Given this observation, $\beta$ will then enhance her alignment with respect to {\em personal gain} by always cooperating.
 At this position, $\alpha$ can resort to {\em tit-for-tat} or {\em mostly cooperate} indistinctly.
-This strategy profile is equal to the equilibrium found when both agents prioritized equality.
+This strategy profile is equal to the equilibrium found when both agents prioritised equality.
 In this case, it also corresponds to a Pareto optimal alignment, since $\alpha$ has achieved the maximum possible alignment with respect to equality.

-It is worth pointing out that the alignment equilibria positions under agents prioritising different values are driven by the player following the more conscious strategy, $\alpha$ in this case.
+It is worth pointing out that the alignment equilibrium positions under agents prioritising different values are driven by the player following the more conscious strategy, $\alpha$ in this case.
 That is to say that when $\alpha$ focuses on personal gain, the solution concepts are identical regardless of the value that $\beta$ (the randomly behaving agent) holds in high regard.
 The same result is found when $\alpha$ focuses on equality instead.

-A summary with the results analyzed for the model under heterogeneous profiles is provided in Table \ref{tab:heterogeneous_profiles_summary}.
+A summary with the results analysed for the model under heterogeneous profiles is provided in Table \ref{tab:heterogeneous_profiles_summary}.